 CREP is a cost share program of the United States Department of Agriculture (USDA) that provides annual rental payments to farmers who convert highly erodible cropland or other environmentally sensitive acreage to vegetative cover such as native grasses or trees.
 The overall goal of CREP is to reduce soil erosion, protect the ability to produce food and fiber, reduce sedimentation in streams and lakes, improve water quality, establish wildlife habitat and enhance forest and wetland resources.

 Since 2005, the LCCD has worked in partnership with the USDA Natural Resources Conservation Service (NRCS), the USDA Farm Service Agency (FSA), and Lamoille County producers to coordinate the ordering and planting of over 5,000 stems on over 20 acres of land in the Lamoille and Winooski Watersheds.
 United States Department of Agriculture Learn more about CREP at www.nrcs.usda.gov/programs/crp/

-LCCD recently hired Daniel Lee as your new conservation outreach coordinator and nutrient management planner.
-Daniel has a degree in Natural Resource Planning and is also working in maple sugaring during the winter and spring months.
+LCCD Conservation Outreach Coordinator Dan Lee is available to work with producers to assist them in understanding the varied federal and state programs available to them.
+Dan has a degree in Natural Resource Planning and works in maple sugaring during the winter and spring months.
 We want to continue our connections with Lamoille County farmers, so please drop a line with any service requests, or just to tell us about yourself and your farm!